Symptoms Helped By PTSD Cannabis Treatment

 For example, the skin starts to turn red and blotchy.
 Then, their breathing gets short and shallow.
 Next, they’ll start getting antsy and fidgety.
 Last, they are pushed way deep down inside of themselves and PTSD hijacks the mind and body.

 Not to mention, paranoia, hypervigilance, dissociation, hallucinations, catatonic, suicidal ideation, hopelessness, fear, rage, self mutilation, repetitive discussion, elongated silence, flashbacks, nightmares, irritability, major depression, and over-stimulation.

-When these milder symptoms evolve someone with CPTSD or PTSD will turn into hypervigilance.
+Ultimattely, when the milder symptoms evolve, someone with PTSD will become hypervigilant.
 Hypervigilance is similar to paranoia.
-In addition to the paranoid behavior they commonly experience visual and/or audio hallucinations of the traumatic event.
-By the same token this is what a flashback is like.
+Only, 100 times worse.
+In addition, they commonly experience visual and/or audio hallucinations.
+In turn, could resemble details related to their trauma.
+By the same token this is similar to a flashback.

 Hypervigilance & Dissociation

 Hypervigilance is also similar to the Post Traumatic Stress Disorder symptom of dissociation.
 Dissociation is a version of disconnecting with the present moment and/or reality.